szbihary/secure-servers-app/README.md

 ## Install

 It's recommended to use `nvm` for node version management.
+The project uses Node v16.15.0

 ```
 nvm install 16.15